-Therefore all the glory rightfully goes to God.
-And man is seen for what he is, merely a vessel and extension of God—that’s how the program works.
-If you don’t like it, you can go to hell—and many men will because they want to be their own god which is disruptive to the kingdom of the true God.
+Therefore, all the glory rightfully goes to God and man is seen for what he is, merely a vessel and extension of God—that’s how the program works.

 Persecution in other countries

-Have you ever noticed in countries outside of America, the saints are usually being physically persecuted?
+Have you ever noticed how the saints in other countries outside of America are usually being physically persecuted?
 They’re beheaded, tortured, beaten, blown up, killed, etc.

 The Lord said the reason why the enemy attacks them physically is because he can’t do it spiritually.
 Spiritual abuse has no effect on them because they’ve learned how to wear the armor of God.
 They know how to keep their souls protected and stand firm in the face of adversity.